iepebouw/Data1/pages/Assignment-4/code4.md

 #-------------------------------------------------------------------------------------------------

-#Create two emptie lists, one for the latitude and one for the longtitude:
+#Create two empty lists, one for the latitude and one for the longtitude:
 lat = []
 long = []
 #Calculate the latitude and longtitude for each point and put them in the corresponding list: